 Proper use of daptomycin

-A nurse or other trained health professional will give you daptomycin. daptomycin is given through a needle placed in one of your veins.
-Daptomycin may be injected for 2 minutes (in adults only) or it may be given slowly, so the needle will remain in place for about 2 minutes or 30 minutes.
+A nurse or other trained health professional will give you daptomycin.
+Daptomycin is given through a needle placed into one of your veins.
+Daptomycin may be injected for 2 minutes (in adults only) or it may be given slowly, so the needle will have to remain in place for up to 60 minutes.

 To help clear up your infection completely, keep using daptomycin for the full time of treatment, even if you begin to feel better after a few days.
 Also, daptomycin works best when there is a constant amount in the blood.
 To help keep the amount constant, you must receive daptomycin on a regular schedule.